 HOFFMAN: Liv’s entire stack – all her money – was committed.

 BOEREE: Now I’m just in this terrible position of, “Oh no, I’ve got to do this.”
 And I didn’t want to put it out, and my opponent’s looking at me – and I just completely melt down and start crying.
 And the guy’s like, “I guess I’m all in.”
 And I fold and I’m left with absolutely nothing.
 And you could not have played a hand worse than I did.
 It was absolutely magnificent.

 HOFFMAN: But Liv was hooked, and she’s gone on to become a champion poker player.

-BOEREE: But I still loved the game so much, I was like, “I still think I can make a career out of this.”
-And fortunately, 14 years later here we are, and it worked out all okay in the end.
+BOEREE: I still loved the game so much, I was like, “I still think I can make a career out of this.”
+And fortunately, 14 years later, here we are, and it worked out okay in the end.
 But yeah, it was definitely a baptism of fire.